 If you’re ready to take your organization’s web presence to the next level, congratulations!
 But how do you hire the right web firm?
 What will it take to achieve impeccable web design and development?
-In 2022, having a functional, well-designed website is a must.
+Having a functional, well-designed website is a must.
 This requires many steps across several disciplines – from content creation to design to upkeep once your site is launched.

 How to assess the quality of a web firm’s work?